 Listening to you speak makes me reconsider the relationship between delearning and remembering, especially when situated within a discussion of one's roots and of being rooted.
 How does one remember these histories, these landscapes and seascapes, the stories of peoples and places when they have been un/intentionally forgotten and systematically overwritten?
 As you've said, perhaps delearning is one way to address this violence.

 Yeah.
 When it comes to my dad he would focus on his American Indian histories because when it comes to his African roots he doesn't even know what they are within the United States.
 He's really light skinned and recently found out he was part British.
 So that was a revelation.
 And obviously Black American history is its own thing — it's what we made up.
 So outside of that, more folks are starting to say, "African descendent" because more folks outside of the United States have African ancestry within their cultures and we can connect across borders and continents as a result.
 More people are connecting to that term and that's been helpful for me to realize that I’m not alone as a Black Puerto Rican.

-Can we return to your preference, as an individual, for the term "delearning" over "decolonizing?"
+Can we return to your preference, as an individual, for the term "delearning" over "decolonizing"?
 In what ways do you understand them as entangled but ultimately separate processes?

 It's difficult.
 I've looked back at my social media posts over the past couple of years and tried to understand my use of the word "decolonizing."
 Like, "When did I use this word and why did I use this word?"
-It seems necessary at times, to use the word decolonizing, but I also think that it's a bigger process then anything that one individual can do.
+It seems necessary at times, to use the word decolonizing, but I also think that it's a bigger process than anything that one individual can do.
 Right now, we have to decolonize as a whole culture and society but we can delearn individually.
 Right now, it's bite-sized, everyone can delearn on their own.
 And then, we can all decolonize together.